NHL Collective Bargaining Agreement

-The NHL Collective Bargaining Agreement (CBA) is the basic contract between the National Hockey League (NHL) (32 team owners and NHL commissioner) and the NHL Players' Association (NHLPA), designed to be arrived at through the typical labour–management negotiations of collective bargaining.
+The NHL Collective Bargaining Agreement (CBA) is the basic contract between the National Hockey League (NHL; 32 team owners and NHL commissioner) and the NHL Players' Association (NHLPA), designed to be arrived at through the typical labour–management negotiations of collective bargaining.
 On January 6, 2013, an agreement was tentatively reached after a labour dispute cancelled 510 regular season games of the 2012–13 season, and was ratified by the league's Board of Governors on January 9, 2013, as well as by the NHLPA membership three days later on January 12, 2013.
 As originally signed, the 2013 CBA was a 10-year deal, longest in NHL history, expiring after the 2021–22 season.
 On July 10, 2020, the NHL and NHLPA announced the extension of the CBA through the 2025–26 NHL season.
+On June 27, 2025, the CBA was extended again through the 2029–30 NHL season.

 History

 1994–1995 lockout

 The previous agreement was signed in 1995 following a lockout which shortened the 1994–95 NHL season to 48 games, a loss of 34 games from what had originally been an 82-game schedule.
 None of the games scheduled for the 1994 segment of the season was ever played, the lockout lasting until after the beginning of 1995.
 The collective bargaining agreement was initially to last for six seasons and be open to re-negotiation in 1998, but was eventually extended to last until September 15, 2004 (one day after the World Cup of Hockey final in Toronto).